Amir-H-Lotfi/QT-Subtitle-Fixer/README.md

 # QT-Subtitle-Fixer
-A Simple Application build upon C++ QT Framework.i focused on implementing Drag and Drop scenario in QT.
+A Simple Application build upon C++ Qt Framework.i focused on implementing Drag and Drop scenario in Qt.
 For every visual Component we need to extends classes to access some features.
-For more information visit [website](https://doc.qt.io/qt-5/dnd.html).
+For more information visit [Qt dnd](https://doc.qt.io/qt-5/dnd.html).

 ## Quick Start
 ### Prerequisites